gokila-12/career_advisor/README.md

-# 🎯 AI-Based Career Advisor Web Application
+# AI-Based Career Advisor Web Application

-## 📌 Project Overview
+##  Project Overview

-This project is a **web-based Career Advisor system** built using Flask.
-It helps users identify suitable career paths based on their **skills and interests** through an interactive assessment.
+This project is a web-based Career Advisor system built using Flask.
+It helps users identify suitable career paths based on their skills and interests through an interactive assessment.

 The application provides personalized recommendations including: